uber-archive/Bug-Bounty-Page/README.md

 * Open ports without an accompanying proof-of-concept demonstrating vulnerability
 * Open Redirect Vulnerabilities
 * Publicly accessible login panels
 * Recently disclosed 0day vulnerabilities.
-We need time to patch our systems just like everyone else - please give us one week before reporting these types of issues.
+We need time to patch our systems just like everyone else - please give us two week before reporting these types of issues.

 Things you should expect to recieve low to no bounty for